About Coconino County

 Encompassing 18,661 square miles, Coconino County, Arizona, is the second largest county in the U.S. but one of the least populated.
 Our county includes Grand Canyon National Park, the Navajo, Havasupai, Hualapai and Hopi Indian Reservations, and the largest contiguous ponderosa pine forest in the world.
 Elevations range from 2,000 feet above sea level along the Colorado River to 12,633 feet at the summit of Mt.
 Humphreys in Flagstaff.

-Hikers, Party Of Eight
+Overdue Hikers, Party Of Eight

 Well, that sure was nice to hear.
 The part-time coordinator in charge of the mission also had let us know how much he appreciated our help.
 All in all, it was an easy mission with a good outcome, so I really hadn't expected the extra thank yous.
 Regardless if anyone says it, though, I know what we do as volunteers is definitely not taken for granted by the Sheriff's Department, and I'm as glad as ever to be part of the team.

 As we hiked, I ran through possible scenarios in my head.
-Many missions have not gone as I'd expected, either one way or the other--better or worse--so I wondered if this one would be as straight-forward as I'd been thinking on the drive to the staging area.
+Many missions have not gone as I'd expected, either one way or the other—better or worse—so I wondered if this one would be as straightforward as I'd been thinking on the drive to the staging area.
 Could the child with asthma have had a serious problem?
 Was one of them hurt?
 Had they gotten separated?

-Turns out, the group had simply taken longer than expected, having been slower than expected apparently because of the younger kids.
-They'd also gotten "a bit lost" at one point, they said.
-Then they just ran out of time and stopped till daybreak.
-They'd seen the helicopter fly over and figured it wasn't a coincidence, so they knew someone would probably come along.
-Just before we'd found them, just after first light when we'd been able to turn our headlamps off, the group had put out their campfire and gotten ready to hike the rest of the way out.
+Just before we'd found them, just after first light when we'd been able to turn off our headlamps, the group had put out their campfire and gotten ready to hike the rest of the way out.
 They said they'd had water filters with them and space blankets for everyone, so they were all in pretty decent shape other than one scraped leg and a couple of chilly kids, whose clothing hadn't completely dried.

-Once we'd deposited the eight of them back at the trailhead with their waiting family members and friends, we headed back to the SAR building.
-Not long after, I was in Jazzercise class and, later Monday evening, at tech team practice where I really started to feel the lack of sleep.
-My brain was sluggish and I was having trouble getting the hang of what we were being taught (how to change from ascending to rappelling while on the rope).
-So when I got home at 10pm, I decided to turn my pager off for the night.
+Once we'd deposited the eight of them back at the trailhead with their waiting family and friends, the three of us headed back to the SAR building.
+Not long after, I was in Jazzercise class again and, later Monday evening, at tech team practice where I really started to feel the lack of sleep.
+My brain was sluggish, and I was having trouble getting the hang of what we were being taught (how to change from ascending to rappelling while on the rope).
+So when I got home at 10 p.m., I decided to turn my pager off for the night.
 I wouldn't be of much help to the team or anyone else until I'd gotten some good sleep.